-Treating & Preventing Stored Fuel Microbe Problems For Government Facilities
+Treating & Preventing Stored Fuel Microbe Problems For Hospitals & Health Care Facilities

-THE SERIOUSNESS OF THE PROBLEM FOR GOVERNMENT ENTITIES
+THE SERIOUSNESS OF THE PROBLEM FOR HOSPITALS & HEALTH CARE

 Fuel microbes have been around for about as long as fuel's been in use.
-Over the years, the field-level operations and facility management people who work with fuel on a daily basis have talked about the problems they encounter with "fuel algae" or "fuel fungus".
-Neither of these terms is entirely correct, but to the point, they're talking about microbial contamination in stored fuel - a complicated situation that can involves hundreds of different kinds of microbes, working together to destroy fuel quality, damage storage tanks, and stunt the operation of essential equipment like govt. fleet vehicles.
+Over the years, the field-level people who work with fuel on a daily basis will talk about "fuel algae" or "fuel fungus".
+Neither of these is entirely correct - in reality, we're talking about microbial contamination in stored fuel, a complicated situation that can involves hundreds of different kinds of microbes, working together to destroy fuel quality, damage storage tanks, and stunt essential equipment operation.

-WHY MICROBE PREVENTION IS IMPORTANT FOR GOVERNMENT FACILITIES
+WHY MICROBE PREVENTION IS IMPORTANT FOR HOSPITALS & HEALTH CARE FACILITIES

-These consequences speak both to the seriousness of microbe problems for government stored fuel managers and the importance of knowing how to solve them when they occur.
+These consequences speak both to the seriousness of microbe problems for hospitals and health care facilities, and the importance of knowing how to solve them when they occur.
 And they certainly speak to the importance of knowing the best practices for preventing these critical problems from manifesting themselves in the first place.

-For the government sector, solving these problems is of an even more critical nature than for other people.
-Whether it's local government, city utilities, or municipal works departments, their constituents all have the same expectations - 100% reliability and service provision at all times, especially during emergency situations when it's most critical.
-Excuses won't fly at those times.
-To meet these expectations, government entities rely on their emergency backup generator systems and their stored backup fuel to ensure 100% service at all times and in all situations.
-And that means they rely on their stored emergency fuel remaining microbe-free and problem-free.
+For the health care sector, solving these problems is of an even more critical nature than for other people.
+Their patients rely on the emergency backup generator systems employed by the hospital to ensure 100% service at all time and in all situations.
+And that means they rely on the stored emergency fuel remaining microbe-free and problem-free.
+Failure to succeed in this area can bring the weight of liability and government regulation crashing down.

-RECOMMENDATIONS FOR PREVENTING FUEL MICROBES FOR GOVERNMENT
+RECOMMENDATIONS FOR PREVENTING FUEL MICROBES